Type 1 diabetes

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Although there is currently no cure, type 1 diabetes can be managed with insulin and by maintaining a healthy lifestyle.
+Although there is currently no cure, type 1 diabetes can be managed.

-If you have type 1 diabetes, you will need insulin replacement, through an insulin delivery device such as an insulin pump or pen, to manage your blood glucose levels.
+If you have type 1 diabetes, you will need insulin replacement to manage your blood glucose levels.
+You can use an insulin delivery device such as an insulin pump or pen.

 Having a healthy diet and being physically active can also help control your blood glucose levels and improve your health.

 Being diagnosed with type 1 diabetes can be overwhelming.
-However, besides using insulin, you can successfully manage diabetes by:
+But you will have a team of healthcare professionals to help you manage your condition.

 - having regular eye health checks with an optometrist or ophthalmologist